manishthilagar/Neural-Signal-Processing/README.md

 Contributions to this repository are welcome!
 If you have any suggestions, bug fixes, or feature implementations, feel free to open an issue or submit a pull request.

-### License

-This project is licensed under the [MIT License](LICENSE), allowing for open collaboration and use of the codebase.